Last Updated: July 20, 2024

 Career

-Franklin had appeared in a few television and film roles as a young child.
+Franklin appeared in a few television and film roles as a young child.
 She appeared in a non-credited role in the Alfred Hitchcock film, "The Wrong Man," in 1956.
-In the 1960s, she portrayed a teenage feature character in "You're the Judge," a short educational film about baking sponsored by Procter & Gamble which featured the use of the ingredient Crisco.
+In the 1960s, she portrayed a teenage feature character in "You're the Judge," a short educational film about baking sponsored by Procter & Gamble, which featured the use of the ingredient Crisco.

-She made her Broadway debut in 1970 in the musical "Applause."
+Bonnie made her Broadway debut in 1970 in the musical "Applause."
 For her performance, she earned a Tony Award nomination.
 Her recording of the show's title track, "Applause," was the most successful Broadway song of the season.
 Though her role in the show was not a major one, she did receive a lot of attention for it, upstaging the show's star, Lauren Bacall.
 She was featured in a photo spread in the July 1970 edition of "Vogue" magazine.

 Getty

-While on "One Day at a Time," Franklin also appeared in other films and television series like "The Love Boat," "Hanna-Barbera's All Star Comedy Ice Revue," "A Guide for the Married Woman," "Breaking Up is Hard to Do," "Portrait of a Rebel: The Remarkable Mrs. Sanger," and "Your Place…or Mine."
+While on "One Day at a Time," Franklin also appeared in other films and television series like "The Love Boat," "Hanna-Barbera's All-Star Comedy Ice Revue," "A Guide for the Married Woman," "Breaking Up is Hard to Do," "Portrait of a Rebel: The Remarkable Mrs. Sanger," and "Your Place…or Mine."

-Franklin also continued acting after the show concluded.
+Bonnie also continued acting after the show concluded.
 In 1992, she appeared in an episode of "Hearts Are Wild."
 In 1994, she appeared in "Burke's Law."
 She had a role in two episodes of "Almost Perfect" in 1996.
 In 2000, she had a guest role in "Touched by an Angel."
 Along with a number of other cast members, she participated in a reunion of "One Day at a Time" in 2005.
 In 2011, she appeared in "Hot in Cleveland."
 In 2012, she booked the role of Sister Celeste in "The Young and the Restless."
 She appeared in 11 total episodes.
-She was scheduled to appear in Joan Didion's one-woman play, "The Year of Magical Thinking" in April of 2013 but she withdrew because of illness.
+She was scheduled to appear in Joan Didion's one-woman play, "The Year of Magical Thinking," in April 2013, but she withdrew because of illness.

 Personal Life and Death

 Franklin was married twice in her life.
 She married playwright Ronald Sossi in 1967.
 They remained together until 1970.
 In 1980, she married film producer Marvin Minoff.
-They remained married for 29 years until his death in November of 2009.
+They remained married for 29 years until his death in November 2009.
 They had originally met when Minoff worked as the executive producer of the television movie "Portrait of a Rebel: The Remarkable Mrs. Sanger," which starred Franklin.
 Through her marriage with Minoff, Franklin had two stepchildren, Jed and Julie.

 Real Estate